 Homeopathic doctors are able to develop therapeutic drugs referred to as homeopathic remedies.
 They use small doses of medicinal substances prepared from natural, non-synthesized elements for treatment of various diseases.

 The effectiveness of homeopathic remedies relies on the Law of Similars.
 This is a unique rule of nature that essentially means “like cures like”.
 In other words, a reduced dose of medicine given to someone that actually causes a comparable sickness will eliminate symptoms of the sickness.
 For example, a common remedy for the common cold is Allium cepa, or red onion.

 The Law of Similars governing the efficacy of homeopathic remedies states that the elements comprising an onion causes congestion, a runny nose and sneezing.
 The same elements given in very small amounts should help a person overcome similar cold symptoms.

 Another example of homeopathy is using small amounts of diluted caffeinated coffee to treat someone suffering from insomnia or anxiety.
-Since larger doses of caffeine cause sleeplessness and nervousness in most people, the “like cures like” principle forming the basis of homeopathic principles should be applicable with caffeine as well.
+Larger doses of caffeine cause sleeplessness and nervousness in most people.
+The “like cures like” principle forming the basis of homeopathic principles.

-Homeopathic treatments most frequently administered are designed to relieve non-life threatening health conditions such as diarrhea, menopausal difficulties, flu and cold, general pain, allergies, osteoarthritis, fibromyalgia, ear infections and asthma.
-However, people suffering serious illnesses such as cancer or malignant tumors who have not benefited from traditional pharmaceuticals often seek help from homeopathic practitioners in an attempt to find an alternative cure, such as homeopathic treatment for osteoarthritis.
+However, people suffering serious illnesses such as cancer or malignant tumors who have not benefited from traditional pharmaceuticals often seek help from homeopathic practitioners.
+The attempt to find an alternative cure, such as homeopathic treatment for osteoarthritis.